DanielYankiver/DanielYankiver/README.md

 <!-- ### About Me -->

 <div align="center">
         Creative software engineer with a background in filmmaking.
 I build applications that incorporate frontend and backend development with robust UI.
-I use efficient code to solve real-world problems
+I use efficient code to solve real-world problems.
         <br/>
         <br/>
         <a href="https://www.linkedin.com/in/daniel-yankiver/" >